Indian massacre of 1622: Aftermath

-After the attack the surviving English settlers worked on a plan of action.
+After the attack, the surviving English colonists worked on a plan of action.
 "By unanimous decision both the council and planters it was agreed to draw people together into fewer settlements" for better defense.
 The colony intended to gather men together to plan a retaliatory attack, but this was difficult.
-Of the survivors "two-thirds were said to have been women and children and men who were unable to work or to go against the Indians".
+Of the survivors "two-thirds were said to have been women and children and men who were unable to work or to go against the Indians."

-Opechancanough withdrew his warriors, believing that the English would behave as Native Americans would when defeated: pack up and leave, or learn their lesson and respect the power of the Powhatan.
-Following the event, Opechancanough told the Patawomeck, who were not part of the Confederacy and had remained neutral, that he expected "before the end of two Moones there should not be an Englishman in all their Countries."
-He misunderstood the English colonists and their backers overseas.
+Opechancanough withdrew his warriors, believing that the English would behave as Native Americans did when defeated: pack up and leave, or learn their lesson and respect the power of the Powhatan.
+After the event, Opechancanough told the Patawomeck, who were not part of the Confederacy and had remained neutral, that he expected "before the end of two Moones there should not be an Englishman in all their Countries."

 In May 1623, plans were made with Opechancanough to negotiate peace and the release of the missing women.
-He released Mistress Boyse as a good faith gesture, with the implied message that he would negotiate for the release of the remaining women.
+He released Mistress Boyse as a good-faith gesture, with the implied message that he would negotiate for the release of the remaining women.
 Captain Tucker and a group of musketeers met with Opechancanough and members of a Powhatan village along the Potomac River on May 22.
-In preparation for the event, Dr. John Potts prepared poisoned wine.
-Captain Tucker and others offered ceremonial toasts and 200 Powhatans died after drinking the wine.
+In preparation for the event, Dr. John Pott prepared poisoned wine.
+Captain Tucker and others offered ceremonial toasts, and 200 Powhatans died after drinking the wine.
 Another 50 people were killed.
 Opechancanough escaped, but a number of tribal leaders were killed.
-The English retaliated by attacking and burning down Powhatan villages.
-Tribal members and the captive women fled the English attacks.
-They also were hungry due to lost corn crops.
-Three of the women included Jane Dickenson and Mistress Jeffries, the wife of Nathaniel Jeffries, who died in the massacre.
+From May to November that year, armed colonists attacked Powhatan settlements in the Tidewater region and targeted in particular their corn crops, which the Powhatan had planted "in great abundance."
+The raids not only led to the near collapse of Powhatan society but also provided enormous profits for corn profiteers in Jamestown.

-In England when the massacre occurred, John Smith believed that the settlers would not leave their plantations to defend the colony.
-He planned to return with a ship filled with soldiers, sailors, and ammunition, to establish a "running Army" able to fight the Powhatan.
+In England, John Smith believed after the massacre that the settlers would not leave their plantations to defend the colony.
+He planned to return with a ship filled with soldiers, sailors, and ammunition to establish a "running Army" to fight the Powhatan.
 Smith's goal was to "inforce the Savages to leave their Country, or bring them in the feare of subjection that every man should follow their business securely."
 Smith, however, never returned to Virginia.

 The colonists used the 1622 massacre as a justification for seizing Powhatan land for the next ten years.
-Historian Betty Wood writes:
+The historian Betty Wood writes: